 Bryce Kumka is a Partner and Senior Account Executive for Commercial Insurance for Rogers Insurance North.
 He is an active member of the Rotary Club of Fort McMurray and has held an executive position for the past five years, and is a Paul Harris Fellow.

-He holds the position of the Treasurer of the Fort McMurray Chamber of Commerce, and has been on the Board of Directors for the past 5 years.
+He formerly held the position of the Treasurer of the Fort McMurray Chamber of Commerce, and has been on the Board of Directors for the past 8 years.
 Bryce is the past Community Campaign chair (2012) for the United Way of Fort McMurray, and an active member of the Board of Directors serving as the Community Campaign Committee chair.
 [2013-2015]

 He sits on the Board of Directors of Changes Supported Living Services, an non-profit organization that provides community based residential, supported, and independent living services to over 600 mentally challenged adults.
 He is married to Lee-Anne and they have 3 lovely daughters.
 [2018-2020]